KonnorRogers/vps_setup/README.md

 * ### <strong>Note:</strong> This is a fragile process and currently is OS dependent.
 * ### Supported OS'es:
   - Ubuntu 18.04 LTS full support
-  - Babun on windows, simply pulls dotfiles, no pact install etc
+  - Babun on windows, simply pulls dotfiles, no pact install etc, will only run bundle install initially

 * Ideally, you should brush over the contents of each file
 * .rc files located in config/ as well sshd_config & gnome_terminal_settings